UMCUGenetics/pymc4c/README.md

 ### Rename reads / Combine and split data
 Renames reads and splits data for HPC processing.
-> Variable names in this step can be confusing as this script is written for use in a pipeline.
+> Note: Variable names in this step can be confusing as this script is written for use in a pipeline.

 First define the data files from the samples to work with.